MIGRATION AND EMPLOYMENT

 Young people from refugee backgrounds in the City of Hume will take photographs to shed light on their experiences of education or employment.

-In partnership with La Trobe University, the Brotherhood is conducting research into local employment issues for refugees in the City of Hume.
-If you are a representative of a local service provider, a community organisation or an employer in Hume, we’d like to hear your views.
+In partnership with La Trobe University, the Brotherhood conducted research into local employment issues for refugees in the City of Hume.

 This study examined what is needed to overcome the disadvantage faced by asylum seekers when competing in the labour market.